snowjet/daac/README.md

 ## HowTo Run in OpenShift

-**Step 1.
+**Prerequisites.
 Modify the template to select your Container Repository**

 I am using quay.io which is awesome!
 But you can use any repository that your OpenShift cluster can access.
-The default parameter to overide in the template is DAAC_IMAGE_NAME.
+The default parameter to override in the template is DAAC_IMAGE_NAME.

 ```yaml
 parameters: